Press release

 A stunning tribute to the resilience of Native people and their way of life, SUGARCANE is an epic, nuanced and sensitive cinematic portrait of a community during a moment of international reckoning.
 Set amidst a groundbreaking investigation into abuse and death at an Indian residential school in Canada, the film empowers participants to break cycles of intergenerational trauma by bearing witness to painful, long-ignored truths and the love that endures within their families.

 The director of photography for SUGARCANE is Christopher LaMarca, and the cinematographer is Emily Kassie.
 The film was edited by Nathan Punwar and Maya Daisy Hawke, with music by Mali Obomsawin.
-Executive producers for the film are Lily Gladstone, Bill Way, Elliott Whitton, Jenny Raskin, Geralyn White Dreyfous, Tegan Acton, Emma Pompetti, Grace Lay, Sumalee Montano, Sabrina Merage Naim, Douglas Choi, Adam and Melony Lewis, Meadow Fund, JanaLee Cherneski and Ian Desai, David and Linda Cornfield, Maida Lynn, and Robina Riccitiello.
+Executive producers for the film are Lily Gladstone, Bill Way, Elliott Whitton, Jenny Raskin, Geralyn White Dreyfous, Nina Fialkow, Tegan Acton, Emma Pompetti, Grace Lay, Sumalee Montano, Sabrina Merage Naim, Douglas Choi, Adam and Melony Lewis, Meadow Fund, JanaLee Cherneski and Ian Desai, David and Linda Cornfield, Maida Lynn, and Robina Riccitiello.
 The co-executive producers are Kelsey Koenig, Lauren Haber, Meryl Metni and Jennifer Pelling.
 Carolyn Bernstein serves as executive producer for National Geographic Documentary Films.

 Since its inception in 2017, National Geographic Documentary Films has been lauded around the world for telling timely, gripping and globally relevant stories.
 It released the Academy®, BAFTA and seven-time Emmy Award-winning film “Free Solo,” the Academy Award-nominated and Peabody Award-winning “Bobi Wine: The People’s President,” the Academy and BAFTA Award-nominated and Peabody and DGA Award-winning “Fire of Love,” and the Academy Award-nominated and Emmy-winning film “The Cave.”
 In recent years, the film banner’s slate has also included the duPont-Columbia Award and two-time Sundance Award winner “The Territory,” BAFTA nominees “The Rescue” and “Becoming Cousteau,” Emmy Award winners “The First Wave,” “LA 92” and “Jane” and many other critically acclaimed features and shorts.